fed/config/README.md

 ## System Preferences

-* General > Use dark menu bar and dock
 * Dock > Automatically hide and show the Dock
 * Notifications > Turn on "Do Not Disturb" when mirroring to TVs and projectors
 * Siri > Disable Ask Siri